Texas and Louisiana: Migration Madness on the Gulf

 From: Houston, TX

-Participant Limit: 10
+Participant Limit: 5

 Activity Level: Light

-Price: $2,799 per person
+Price: $3,799 per person

 Double occupancy.
-Single supplement: $550
+Single supplement: $750

 This is a birding tour, designed to see as many bird species as possible, with special focus on specialty species.

 Join us as we spend a week birding the Upper Gulf Coast in the midst of migration.
-This tour is timed to coincide with peak migration, and we hope to experience some of the huge numbers of migrant birds that makes this area famous.
+This tour is timed to coincide with peak migration, and we hope to experience some of the huge numbers of migrant birds that make this area famous.

-We’ll then move on and spend a couple of nights in Lake Charles, Louisiana where we’ll be looking for many of the same migrants but at a number of new locations.
-The habitat in this corner of Louisiana is excellent and we’ll visit vast inland and coastal marshes, woodlots, beaches and more.
+We’ll then move on and spend a couple of nights in Lake Charles, Louisiana, where we’ll be looking for many of the same migrants but at a number of new locations.
+The habitat in this corner of Louisiana is excellent, and we’ll visit vast inland and coastal marshes, woodlots, beaches, and more.
 With the correct conditions, this area of Louisiana can see just as many birds as the famed High Island.

 Trip Leaders